 From a social media perspective, it’s often easy to see where a brand has invested in qualified leads (rather than just purchasing followers) when comparing their following count to their likes per post count.
 If they have a high amount of followers but very few likes, it means their audience isn’t engaged with their content.

 However, suppose they have a smaller follower count but a high number of likes on their posts.
-In that case, they have may have a micro-influence over their community, which is far more helpful than millions of uninterested followers or fake accounts.
+In that case, they may have a micro-influence over their community, which is far more helpful than millions of uninterested followers or fake accounts.

 A qualified lead will reduce the number of marketing dollars you spend, improve branding and copy, and give a crisp look into your audience.
 When marketing teams take time to dissect their lead list, they will ultimately become more successful because they will better understand their target customer.